BatsResearch/wiser/README.md

 ## Getting Started

 Refer to *tutorial/introduction* for a comprehensive introduction to using WISER to train end-to-end frameworks with weak supervision.
 More tutorials coming soon!

+Once you're comfortable with the WISER framework, we recommend looking at our [FAQ](https://github.com/BatsResearch/wiser/blob/master/FAQ.md) for strategies on how to write rules and debug your pipeline.

 ## Citation